'One Direction' edges 'Butler', sings its way to box office win

 Disney's 2008 film "Hanna Montana/Miley Cyrus: Best of Both Worlds Concert" holds the record opening for the genre with $31.1 million, according to Hollywood.com.
 "Justin Bieber: Never Say Never," released by Paramount Pictures in 2011, opened with $29.5 million.

-Walt Disney's (DIS.N) animated film "Planes" was fourth for the weekend with ticket sales of $7.8 million.
+Walt Disney's animated film "Planes" was fourth for the weekend with ticket sales of $7.8 million.

 The fifth slot was a strong $7.5 million opening for "Instructions Not Included," starring and directed by Mexican television star Eugenio Derbez.
 It was the biggest Spanish-language opening ever in North America and positioned the film to become one of the highest-grossing Spanish-language films ever, Hollywood.com said.